Tom-Nagy/know-it/README.md

 Know It encourage the **development of knowledge** and **understanding** of the different characteristics and features of the World.

-It promotes curiosity and enjoyment in this process for building lasting interest.
+It promotes curiosity and enjoyment in the process of learning for building lasting interest.
 It is and educational platform that makes learning cool and knowledge great!

 ### Developer and Business Goals